-Planned funding for the Approved Fiscal Year 2018-2023 Capital Improvement Program is expected to come from (i) federal formula and PRIIA grants; (ii) required state/local matching funds for those federal grants; and (iii) additional system performance and/or debt funding from the Participating Jurisdictions.
-While such funding is expected to support core safety and state of good repair needs, additional capital investment would be required to address deferred projects, planning for future enhancements, and to address the long-term growth of the region and the Transit System.
-For information on the condition of the Authority's capital assets and the relationship between those assets and the results of the Authority's operations, see "THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System - Ongoing Funding" and "ONGOING FINANCIAL AND OPERATIONAL CONCERNS - Capital Budget Expenditures."
+The Approved Fiscal Year 2019-2024 Capital Improvement Program, including the Approved Fiscal Year 2019 Capital Budget, totals \$8.53 billion.
+Table 8 shows funding sources for the Approved Fiscal Year 2019-2024 Capital Improvement Program in the year in which funding is anticipated to be expended.
+Planned funding for the Approved Fiscal Year 2019-2024 Capital Improvement Program is expected to come from (i) federal formula and PRIIA grants4; (ii) required state/local matching funds for those federal grants; (iii) additional system performance and/or debt funding from the Participating Jurisdictions; and (iv) Dedicated Revenues.
+While such funding is expected to address deferred projects, planning for future enhancements, and to address the long-term growth of the region and the Transit System.
+For information on the condition of the Authority's capital assets and the relationship between those assets and the results of the Authority's operations, see "THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System - Current and Ongoing Funding" and "ONGOING FINANCIAL AND OPERATIONAL CONCERNS - Capital Budget Expenditures."